LQRS: Learned Query Re-optimization Framework for Spark SQL

+LQRS is tightly integrated with Spark SQL’s query execution model.
+It treats the completion of a query stage as a natural decision point, where partially executed plans and query stage-level statistics are exposed to the decision model.
+By aligning optimization actions with query stage boundaries, LQRS ensures that runtime plan adaptations are both semantically valid and practically efficient within Spark SQL’s execution framework.

-As shown in Fig.~\ref{fig:aqora}, AQORA consists of two core components: a \emph{planner extension} and a \emph{decision model}.
-The figure illustrates an example where AQORA performs an optimization step during the execution of the STACK query q1\#1.
+Next, we introduce the main components of LQRS and its basic workflow.
+As shown in Figure~\ref{fig:LQRS}, LQRS consists of two core components: a \emph{planner extension} and a \emph{decision model}.
+The figure illustrates an example where LQRS performs a single optimization action during the execution of the STACK query q1\#1.

-\begin{enumerate} \item When Spark SQL's AQE is triggered during execution, the planner extension extracts the current query plan along with actual cardinality statistics and forwards it to the decision model.
-In Fig.~\ref{fig:aqora}, the system has just completed scanning table \texttt{t} and observed that the output cardinality is only 1.
+\begin{enumerate}[nosep, leftmargin=*] \item When Spark SQL's AQE is triggered during execution, the planner extension extracts (\ding{172}) the current query plan along with actual cardinality statistics and sends (\ding{173}) it to the decision model.
+In Figure~\ref{fig:LQRS}, the system has just completed scanning table \textbf{\texttt{t}} and observed the output cardinality.
 The planner extension then sends the partially executed plan and the row count (1) to the decision model.
 This process can also be triggered during the query optimization phase, in which case actual cardinalities are not available.